 Revenue hast become an increasingly important KPI of corporate performance.
 IFRS and US GAAP have recently revised their provisions in this regard substantially.
 The Swiss GAAP FER have revised their principles on revenue recognition as well as at 1 January 2016.

-Read more: Article by Prof. Dr. Peter Leibfried (in German)
+Read more: Article by Prof. Dr. Peter Leibfried (PDF, in German)

 © 2016 KPMG Holding AG is a member of the KPMG network of independent firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss legal entity.
 All rights reserved.